 Inform patients that the use of oxycodone and aspirin tablets, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose and death (see WARNINGS).
 Instruct patients not to share oxycodone and aspirin tablets with others and to take steps to protect oxycodone and aspirin tablets from theft or misuse.

-Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting oxycodone and aspirin tablets or when the dosage is increased, and that it can occur even at recommended dosages (see WARNINGS).
-Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting oxycodone and aspirin tablets or when the dosage is increased, and that it can occur even at recommended dosages.
+Educate patients and caregivers on how to recognize respiratory depression and emphasize the importance of calling 911 or getting emergency medical help right away in the event of a known or suspected overdose [see WARNINGS].

 Inform patients that accidental ingestion, especially by children, may result in respiratory depression or death (see WARNINGS).